gembaadvantage/z2jh-openshift/README.md

 #### Patches

 - Patch the hub, proxy, and singleuser network policies so that named ports are not used.
 This is because [named port usage in NetworkPolicies aren't supported by the Weave NET Network Policy Controller (NPC)](https://github.com/weaveworks/weave/issues/3032).
-- Patch the singleuser network policy egress port to the default-dns service, as the default value in the helm chart isn't correct for OpenShift CRC.
-This problem prevents the singleuser pods from being able to resolve the "hub" service name, which results in termination of the singleuser pods.
+- Patch the singleuser network policy egress port to the `default-dns` service, as the default value in the helm chart isn't correct for OpenShift CRC.
+This problem prevents the singleuser pods from being able to resolve the `hub` service name, which results in termination of the singleuser pods.
-- Patch jupyterhub_config.py configuration file with one that amends thesecurity context for an init container for Openshift.
-This is run prior to a "singleuser-sample" JupyterHub container starting.
+- Patch `jupyterhub_config.py` configuration file with one that amends thesecurity context for an init container for Openshift.
+This is run prior to a `singleuser` JupyterHub container starting.

 ### In the values.yaml file I have made the following changes to the Helm Chart

 - Harden the security context of each container.
-- Set the runAsUser and runAsGroup values to be empty, this is so that OpenShift generates the UID, GIDs.
+- Set the `runAsUser` and `runAsGroup` values to be empty, this is so that OpenShift generates the UID, GIDs.
 This is needed because otherwise, it's possible that the defined UID/GID is outside the UID/GID range assigned to the OpenShift project.
 Please find more information about this [here](https://cloud.redhat.com/blog/a-guide-to-openshift-and-uids).
 -

 ## How to run